 While this bag is slimmer-than-average, the dimensions of its torso area are closer to average and the vast majority of users will be able to add layers, which will extend this bag's temperature range.
 Another point worth noting is our testers thought that the insulation in the Hyper Cat, referred to as Heatseeker Pro, regulated the user's temperature slightly better than most of the synthetic bags we tested.
 So while this model is not as great for lots of activities or huge temperature ranges, the Hyper Cat's low weight and minimal packed volume helps the bag perform well at activities which prioritize those qualities.

-The Hyper Cat packs extremely small for a synthetic bag and is roughly the same size as the Nemo Salsa 30 and REI Co-op Igneo 25.
+The Hyper Cat packs extremely small for a synthetic bag and is roughly the same size as the REI Co-op Igneo 25.
 It is nearly as small as the 35° F Mountain Hardwear Spark 35 and comes with a storage sack and an included compression sack.
 While it might be slightly heavier than most aftermarket models, it did a good job of optimizing the Hyper Cat's compressed size.

 Features & Design